al-oladko/ebpfilter/README.md

 #### Features

 - Stateful session tracking
-- Layer 2–4 packet filtering
+- Layer 3–4 packet filtering
 - DPI-based filtering
 - Rate limiting for new sessions
 - Source NAT
+- Support for IP fragmentation handling (the firewall applies the session policy to all fragments based on the first fragment, as subsequent fragments do not contain the Layer 4 header)

 ---